Cabaret (1972 film): Pre-production

 In July 1968, Cinerama made a verbal agreement to make a film version of the 1966 Broadway musical but pulled out in February 1969.
 In May 1969, Allied Artists paid a company record $1.5 million for the film rights and planned a company record budget.
 The cost of $4,570,000 was split evenly with ABC Pictures.

 In 1971, Bob Fosse learned through Harold Prince, director of the original Broadway production, that Cy Feuer was producing a film adaptation of Cabaret through ABC Pictures and Allied Artists.
+It would be one of the last movies made by ABC.
 This was the first film produced in the revival of Allied Artists.
 Determined to direct the film, Fosse begged Feuer to hire him.
 However, Fosse had previously directed the unsuccessful film adaptation of Sweet Charity, a box office failure which made chief executives Manny Wolf and Marty Baum reluctant to hire him.
 Wolf and Baum preferred a more renowned or established director such as Billy Wilder, Joseph L. Mankiewicz or Gene Kelly.

 Eager to hire Fosse, Feuer appealed to the studio heads, citing Fosse's talent for staging and shooting musical numbers, adding that if inordinate attention was given to filming the book scenes at the expense of the musical numbers, the whole film could fail.
 Fosse ultimately was hired.
 Over the next months, Fosse met with previously hired screenwriter Jay Presson Allen to discuss the screenplay.

 Screenplay revisions

-As production neared, Fosse became increasingly dissatisfied with Allen's script which was based on Joe Masteroff's original book of the stage version.
+As production neared, Fosse became increasingly dissatisfied with Allen's script, which was based on Joe Masteroff's original book of the stage version.
 Fosse hired Hugh Wheeler to rewrite and revise Allen's work.
 Wheeler was referred to as a "research consultant," and Allen retained screenwriting credit.
-Wheeler, a friend of Christopher Isherwood, knew that Isherwood had been critical of the stage musical due to its bowdlerizations of his material.
+Wheeler, a friend of Christopher Isherwood, knew that Isherwood had been critical of the stage musical due to its bowdlerisations of his material.
 Wheeler went back to Isherwood's original stories in order to ensure a more faithful adaptation of the source material.
 In particular, Wheeler restored the subplot about the gigolo and the Jewish heiress.
 Wheeler also drew on gay author Christopher Isherwood's openness about his homosexuality to make the leading male character a bisexual man "rather than the heterosexual as he had been in the stage musical."

 Fosse decided to increase the focus on the Kit Kat Klub, where Sally performs, as a metaphor for the decadence of Germany in the 1930s by eliminating all but one of the musical numbers performed outside the club.
 The only remaining outside number is "Tomorrow Belongs to Me", a folk song rendered spontaneously by patrons at an open-air café.
 In addition, the show's original songwriters Kander and Ebb wrote two new songs, "Mein Herr" and "Money", and incorporated "Maybe This Time", a song they composed in 1964 and first released by Kaye Ballard.